vijithsreevalsam/marketyCart/README.md

-# Smart Supermarket Cart – Simulation & Hardware Integration
+# Smart Supermarket Cart – Simulation Package

 This repository contains the complete ROS 2 implementation of the Smart Cart project, featuring autonomous navigation, Follow Me mode, object detection via YOLO, and a custom PyQt5 GUI for user control.